 Wearing Cowboy Hats

-Q: I was having a discussion with my buddies about wearing a felt cowboy hat in the summer.
-We all have different opinions about this subject and just want to hear if you think if it is ok to wear a felt hat in the summer?
+Q: I was having a discussion with my buddies about wearing a felt cowbly hat in the summer.
+We all have different opinions about this subjects and just want to hear if you think it's ok to wear a felt hat in the summer?

 A: It's mostly about comfort.
 In hot weather straw is cooler hence mostly worn in summer and visa versa with felt.
 If however the summer weather is cool, then felt might be comfortable and appropriate.
 Remember that cowboys used to have one hat for all year long!

 Q: Generally if you’re at a restaurant, is it ok to leave your hat on?
 I haven't seen any consistency in restaurant environments.
 What about if you're travelling by airplane?

 A: In the old days it used to be standard to take your hat off in a restaurant however if you go there and there is no where to safely lay your hat, then I would keep wearing it.
 I typically try to lay it in an empty chair or on a hat rack (as if those exist in restaurants anymore!) if possible but often will just leave it in my vehicle so I simply don’t have to worry about it (note - do not do that on hot summer days!).